sol1/flapjack-icinga2/README.md

 This is loosely based on Flapjack's [httpbroker](https://github.com/flapjack/flapjack/blob/master/libexec/httpbroker.go), although that acts as a HTTP server running to receive callbacks while Icinga 2 expects a long-polling HTTP client to receive event data streamed over a long-lived HTTP 1.1 connection.

-It only triggers on 'CheckResult' event types; 'StateChanged' ones are a subset of these, and Flapjack is built to expect a regular heartbeat of events, and display the changed result summaries.
+It only triggers on 'CheckResult' and 'StateChange' event types; Flapjack is built to expect a regular heartbeat of events, and display the changed result outputs.
 The other events aren't really useful in a distributed notification environment, as Flapjack handles downtime, notification etc.

 ## INSTALLATION